mas-bandwidth/reliable/README.md

 **reliable.io** is a simple reliability layer for UDP-based protocols.

-It's designed for protocols that have a bidirectional flow of packets, for example, real-time action games like first person shooters.
+It's designed for protocols that have a bidirectional flow of packets, for example real-time games like first person shooters.

 It has the following features: